moirai2/moirai2/README.md

 #### Temporary directory

-A temporary directory (.moirai2/YYYYMMDDhhmmssXXXX/tmp/) is created under a work directory (.moirai2/YYYYMMDDhhmmssXXXX/).
-During process, a temporary directory (.moirai2/YYYYMMDDhhmmssXXXX/tmp/) will be symbolic linked from /tmp/YYYYMMDDhhmmssXXXX.
-After completion, a symbolic link will be replaced by the actual directory (mv /tmp/YYYYMMDDhhmmssXXXX .moirai2/YYYYMMDDhhmmssXXXX/tmp/).
-By writing result to a temporary directory, I/O traffic will be reduced by using a local directory of nodes.
+While processing a command line, a temporary directory (.moirai2/YYYYMMDDhhmmssXXXX/tmp/) is created under a work directory (.moirai2/YYYYMMDDhhmmssXXXX/).
+This temporary directory (.moirai2/YYYYMMDDhhmmssXXXX/tmp/) is actually a symbolic link from /tmp/YYYYMMDDhhmmssXXXX.
+This is to reduce I/O traffic of a server network by outputing result to a local directory of each node.
+Upon completion of a command, a symbolic link will be replaced by the actual directory (mv /tmp/YYYYMMDDhhmmssXXXX .moirai2/YYYYMMDDhhmmssXXXX/tmp/).

-To use this temporary directory, use '$tmpdir' variable.

-> perl moirai2.pl exec 'ls -lt > $tmpdir/output.txt'

-When output variable exists in a command line, moirai2 automatically creates a temporary file path.
+moirai2 automatically creates a temporary file path for all output variables defined.
+For example:

 > perl moirai2.pl -o output exec 'ls -lt > $output'

-output=$tmpdir/output will be assigned at the beginning of a bash file.
+'output=$tmpdir/output' is automatically assigned before user defined command lines.
+So user doesn't have to worry about using $tmpdir notation.

 > perl moirai2.pl -o output exec 'ls -lt > $output;' output=output.txt